Fig and Cherry Bars (raw, vegan, gluten-free)

 - 1 1/4 cups dried figs, stems removed and diced

-- 2 – 4 Tbsp raw agave nectar, to taste (and depending on how dry the mixture is)
+- 2 – 4 Tbsp raw agave nectar or maple syrup, to taste (and depending on how dry the mixture is)

 - 2 Tbsp raw tahini or almond butter